xdevplatform/labs-sample-code/README.md

-# Twitter Labs Sample Code
+# Twitter Developer Labs Sample Code

 Sample code for Twitter Developer Labs.
 Each available preview has a folder where you can find sample code.